-The diagnosis is made by a specialist orthopaedist.
+The diagnosis is made by a specialist orthopedic doctor.
 If you notice that your child has a crooked back or uneven shoulders, it is wise to make an appointment with the general practitioner.
-He can arrange for a referral to an orthopaedist.
+The general practitioner can arrange for a referral to an orthopedic doctor.
 The orthopedist will examine the back and make an X-ray.
 On this X-ray, he/she can see how bad the twisting (Cobb’s angle) is and if there is scoliosis.

 Exercise Therapy for Scoliosis

 Observation: The orthopaedist regularly checks scoliosis by means of a back examination and possible X-rays.